jonatas/fast/docs/sql-support.md

+# SQL Support
 Fast is partially supporting SQL syntax.
 Behind the scenes it parses SQL using [pg_query](https://github.com/pganalyze/pg_query) and simplifies it to AST Nodes using the same Ruby interface.
+It's using Postgresql parser behind the scenes, but probably could be useful for other SQL similar diallects .

 The plan is that Fast would auto-detect file extensions and choose the sql path in case the file relates to sql.